 Suicide is a problem for society as a whole.
 To increase awareness & help prevention efforts - and to help remove the stigma which can be a barrier for those in need of help - this free half-day training session should be of interest to anyone who wishes to:

 - Discover likely suicide risk factors and warning signs

 - Find out how you might help someone at risk of suicide

 - Take away a delegate pack full of useful information

-Funded by the Start a Conversation - Suicide is Preventable campaign, the training is free to attend and open to anyone who lives or works in Leicestershire.
-This includes members of the public as well as those whose professional or voluntary work is likely to bring them into contact with vulnerable people or those at greater risk.
+Funded by the Start a Conversation - Suicide is Preventable campaign and delivered by the Rural Community Council, the training is free to attend and open to anyone who lives or works in Leicestershire.
+This includes members of the public as well as those whose professional or voluntary work is likely to bring them into contact with vulnerable people or those at greater risk of suicide.

 Places are limited so advance booking is essential.
 You will be notified if you are allocated a place to attend

 - Wednesday 29th July, 2020 at 1.30pm - 4.00pm